-As we've mentioned before, people are stuck at home and everyone has a need to stay busy and may even be eager to try new things right now, so your services might be just what they're looking for.
-Rather than "selling" services, focus on inspiring clients and potential clients to get creative and appreciate art and music so we can get through this crisis safely (and sane).
+As we've mentioned before, people are stuck at home and everyone has a need to stay healthy (and sane) right now, so your services might be just what they're looking for.

+Rather than "selling" services, focus on inspiring clients and potential clients to get active and stay strong so we can get through this crisis safely.